 In chapter 4, Gary Flomenhoft proposes funding an Australian Basic Income by capturing the economic rent generated by the commons and natural monopolies – which in practice means the taxation of land value, resource extraction, electromagnetic spectrum, water, public utility and transport privatization, airports, forestry, patents, gambling, internet domain names, satellite orbits, carbon, the value of a company attributable to the existence of the stock market, and taxi, banking and fishing licences.
 This is an interesting chapter on the possibility of additional taxes: but what is not clear is whether a government that implemented such additional taxes would wish to use the new revenue to fund a Basic Income.
 The only funding method that would avoid such a question having to be asked would be to pay for a Basic Income by increasing income tax and reducing social insurance and social assistance payments.

 Pereira’s final chapter concludes that ‘the cost objection to BI is based upon inadequate and/or misleading information … Financing BI can produce fairer results for individuals and society while producing significant public cost savings’ (pp.105-6).
 Unfortunately, the evidence provided in this book does not support this conclusion.
 Only a microsimulation study of the detailed effects of the various proposals on household gains and losses, household employment incentives, and society’s inequality and poverty levels, would provide the required evidence.
 This matters.
 The answer to the question ‘Can we pay for a substantial Basic Income’ is always ‘Yes, in theory’.
 It is always possible to propose a funding method.
 The important questions are different ones: ‘Is the funding method proposed politically and administratively feasible?’, ‘Would this funding method have adverse consequences for any households in terms of disposable income loss, employment disincentive, or administrative complexity, and particularly for low income households?’ and ‘Would this funding method increase or decrease poverty and inequality?’
-It is these questions that are not answered and no evidence is offered with which we might be able to answer them.
+It is these questions that are not adequately answered.

 Having said that, this short book is a useful contribution to the field, because it sets an agenda for further study of the funding methods proposed.